MonnierThomas/mnist_classification/README.md

 Please check the previous paragraph.

 ### 2) (Optional) Download the MNIST dataset from Yann LeCun
-You will have to download the MNIST dataset [2].
+You can download the MNIST dataset [2].
 This dataset contains four files.
-- train-images-idx3-ubyte.gz is the training set of images (60,000 images)
+- train-images-idx3-ubyte.gz is the training set of images (60,000 images of 28x28 pixels)
 - train-labels-idx1-ubyte.gz is the training set of labels (labels of the training set)
 - t10k-images-idx3-ubyte.gz is the test set of images (10,000 images)
-- t10k-labels-idx1-ubyte.gz is the test of labels (labels of the test set)
+- t10k-labels-idx1-ubyte.gz is the test of labels (labels of the test set of 28x28 pixels)

 Since these sets are compressed, you have to unzip the files.
 Check if your zipper hasn't renamed the files with **..** instead of **-**.
 You need :
 - train-images-idx3-ubyte